 Social Media is one part of what's often called Web 2.0.
 If you've heard that term many times and don't quite get it, you're not alone!
 Here's a YouTube video to help sort it out...

 REALTORS® who are using Social Media in inventive ways are finding remarkable success.
 Blogging is especially successful for those who devote the hours it takes every day to keep a blog fresh with great content.
 And that's the key -- good content, posted frequently, will bring visitors back to your blog AND drive you to the top results in Google searches.
 Some successful REALTOR® bloggers have substituted blogging for traditional marketing methods.

 Bloggers consistently advise that "hard sell" is not the way to go.
 They say the effective way to connect with consumers via a blog is to use it to build community, offer helpful information, and thereby position yourself as a confident expert.
 It pays off when a blog reader feels he already knows and trusts the blogger before they've even met!
 For more about effective content and tone, check this article and this one for a list of 27 things you can do to enhance your blog.

-For some great examples of successful REALTOR® blogs, go to:
+Here are some great examples of successful REALTOR® blogs

 The best advice regarding the way to start using Social Media is to just do it.
 Maybe the info above will help you get started today.
-For additional pointers, check the posts on realtor.org.
+For additional pointers on how to use social media, check realtor.org.